mbrt/gmailctl/README.md

 You will then be able to configure both accounts separately by using one or the other alias.

+## Known issues

+* **Apply filters to existing emails**: gmailctl doesn't support this functionality for security reasons.
+The project currently needs only very basic permissisons, and applying filters to existing emails requires full Gmail access.
+Bugs in gmailctl or in your configuration won't screw up your old emails in any way, so this is an important safety feature.
+If you really want to do this, you can manually export your rules with `gmailctl export > filters.xml`, upload them by using the Gmail Settings UI and select the "apply new filters to existing email" checkbox.

 ## Comparison with existing projects